arokettu/php-uuid/docs/parser.rst

 * Hex without dashes: ``6ba7b8119dad11d180b400c04fd430c8``
 * Hex without dashes in curly braces: ``{6ba7b8119dad11d180b400c04fd430c8}``

+Strict mode only supports the standard hex format.
 All representations are case insensitive.
 The type is determined the same way as in ``fromBytes()``.